aynazadl/aynazadl.github.io/README.md

                      src="https://raw.githubusercontent.com/aynazadl/aynazadl.github.io/main/1716904836297.jpg">

                 <p style="text-align:justify;">
-                    I am a third-year <a href="https://theses.fr/s340252" target="_blank">PhD student in Computer Science and Cognitive Neuroscience</a> at
+                    I hold a PhD <a href="https://theses.fr/s340252" target="_blank"> in Computer Science and Cognitive Neuroscience</a> from
                     <a href="https://neuro-team-femto.github.io/" target="_blank">Neuro group @ Femto-ST</a> (CNRS/Université Marie et Louis Pasteur, France), specializing in
                     probabilistic modeling and psychophysics.
 My research is dedicated to understanding the latent dynamics of sensory decision-making in post-stroke patients.
 Leveraging data-driven approaches, I aim to uncover the cognitive and behavioral mechanisms underlying impairments in sensoryprocessing.
                     I have a Master's degree in